What is gestational diabetes?

 - Insulin injections.
 You may need these to control your blood sugar levels.
 Or you may need other medicines taken by mouth.

-What are the complications of gestational diabetes?
+What are possible complications of gestational diabetes?

 A larger than normal baby can be difficult to deliver.
 The baby may have trauma or nerve damage, or need to be delivered by cesarean section.